prc-courses/angular-simple-app/README.md

-# SimpleApp
+# SimpleApp - solutions

-Example app to be used on my Angular courses.
+Example app to be used on my Angular courses - solutions to the challenges.

 ## Updated to Angular 15